wunderwuzzi23/blog/content/posts/2024/llm-context-pollution-and-delayed-automated-tool-invocation.md

 What if the adversary "pollutes" the chat context during the prompt injection attack and plants instructions that will trigger the invocation of the `Workspace Extension` at a later stage?

 The idea to plant instructions or special trigger commands is not new, and a rather obvious attack technique.
-However, what is new here was the question if such planted instructions could lead to an automatic (and unwanted) invocation of the `Workspace Extension` at a **later point without the user explicitly and knowingly authorizing the action.**
+However, what is interesting was the question if such planted instructions could lead to an automatic (and unwanted) invocation of the `Workspace Extension` at a **later point without the user explicitly and knowingly authorizing the action.**

 ## Attack Overview